Humpy-JBRM/http-attenuator/README.md

     - promana integration

     - circuit-break + attenuation + retry

+    - basic "best" selection (for some definition of "best")

 ## Why You Would Use This

 ### Gateway (forward proxy) Mode